-You will see an array of tiles decorating buildings all over Lisbon, if you want to learn all about them and their history, the National Tile Museum (Museu Nacional do Azulejo) is a great choice.
-This museum traces the important history of tile making and its technologies, from when the Moors first brought it to Iberia.
+Lisbon architecture is famous for its beautiful, traditional Portuguese tiles that decorate many of the buildings.
+Spend a couple of hours at the National Tile Museum (Museu Nacional do Azulejo)to discover the fascinating history of these iconic tiles.
+This museum traces the important history of tile making and its technologies, since the Moors first brought it to Iberia.
 The famous ceramic works and azulejos gave Portugal its reputation for craftsmanship in ceramics.

 Getting to the National Tile Museum:

-You can catch the 706 bus and get off at Cruz da Pedra, which will take 20 minutes.
-You can then walk from the bus stop to the museum in under 10 minutes.
+Catch the 706 bus and get off at Cruz da Pedra, which will take around 20 minutes.
+You can then walk to the museum in under 10 minutes.

-For an art exhibition, head over to Lisbon’s National Museum of Ancient Art, the home to Portugal’s prestigious national art collection.
-Here you will find some travelling as well as permanent collections.
+If you’d like to see an art exhibition during your trip, head over to Lisbon’s National Museum of Ancient Art – the home of Portugal’s prestigious national art collection.
+Here you will find temporary and permanent collections.

 Getting to the National Museum of Ancient Art: